Ultz/VulkanBook-Old/README.md

-# A beginner's guide to Vulkan
+# A Beginner's Guide to Vulkan
 ## Summary
 This book is being built as a collaborative effort between a number of Vulkan community developers with the goal of providing a good book for beginners in a space otherwise filled with books assuming that their readers are well-versed in older graphics